What’s Up With That?

 A new route is a cardinal sin.
 I have left my route with Joyce, and should I get injured or lost it would be difficult for anyone to find me.
 Oh, well… I never follow rules anyway.
 I finally decided to continue up the wash in the moring and then circle back to the Bowl of Fire.
 This would put be a day behind, so I would need to take another route to Lake Mead — needing to get there for water — I would be getting to the lake a day later than planned.

-Because I had found standing water in the slot, I knew I would be able to find small pools of water the next day.
+Because I had found standing water in the slot canyon, I knew I would be able to find small pools of water the next day.

 The detour was worth the effort.
 I spent much of the afternoon exploring and got a wonderful night’s sleep among the red rock formations.
 I have returned to this place many times since 2008.